civilian/ansible_wordpress/README.md

 Installing, and managing [Wordpress](http://wordpress.com/) via [Ansible](ansible.cc) on [Ubuntu](http://www.ubuntu.com/server).

-What is this: an ansible playbook that manages wordpress.
+What is this: a standalone ansible playbook that manages wordpress.
 What is not; a Vagrant system in wich we can manage wordpress via vagrant.

 Ansible roles that are in this repo: